Ayodelearog/photo-analyzer-api/README.md

     {
       "userid": "user1",
       "results": {
-        "error": "Error analyzing photo: Invalid image URL" }
+        "faces": [...],
+        "safeSearch": {...}
       }
+    },
+    {
+      "userid": "user2",
+      "results": {
+        "faces": [...],
+        "safeSearch": {...}
+      }
+    }
   ]
 }

+Error Handling

+The API returns appropriate error messages for various scenarios:

+    Invalid input: 400 Bad Request
+    Server errors: 500 Internal Server Error
+    Photo analysis errors: Included in the response for each user

+Example error response:

+{
+  "success": false,
+  "message": "Server error: Failed to analyze photos" }

 Troubleshooting

-    If you encounter a "Failed to decode or parse the credentials" error, ensure your base64 string in the .env file is wrapped in backticks and doesn't contain any line breaks.
+    "Failed to decode or parse the credentials" error:
+        Ensure your base64 string in the .env file is wrapped in backticks and doesn't contain any line breaks.
+        Verify that the original JSON credentials file is valid.

+    "Getting metadata from plugin failed" error:
+        Check that the image URLs are accessible and valid.
+        Ensure the image format is supported by Google Cloud Vision API.

+    Server doesn't start:
+        Verify that all required environment variables are set correctly.
+        Check for any conflicting port usage.

+    "Unauthorized" or "Permission denied" errors:
-    Make sure your Google Cloud project has the Vision API enabled and your service account has the necessary permissions.
+        Ensure your Google Cloud project has the Vision API enabled.

-    Check that your .env file is in the root directory of your project and is being loaded correctly.

-License

-This project is licensed under the MIT License.
+        Verify that your service account has the necessary permissions.

+    High latency or timeouts:
+        Check your network connection.
+        Consider implementing retry logic for API calls.

+Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.